 - ACT – Nil

-- NSW – $500 (due 3 months of the date of the deed)
+- NSW – $500 (due 3 months from the date of the deed)

-- NT – $20 (60 days of date of deed)
+- NT – $20 (60 days from the date of the deed)

 - QLD – Nil